steven4547466/YoutubeBoombox/README.md

   - Hold a boombox and type `/bbv number` to change the volume of that boombox on your client
     - Example: `/bbv 50` is half as loud
 - Supports basic `youtube.com/watch` links and shortened `youtu.be` links
+- Supports playlist links like `youtube.com/playlist?list=LIST_ID` ensure there's no `v=` in there, otherwise it'll play just the single video
 - Retains downloads until you restart the game, meaning playing the same songs in the same session only needs to download once, making repeats faster

 TODO: